JuSheba/shock_model/README.md

 # Shock Model

 - kepler_orbit: A module to calculate the true anomaly for different values of time.
 - cartesian_orbit: A module to calculate  the points (x, y, z) in Cartesian coordinate system by the value of orbital elements and by the true anomaly.
-Uses kepler_orbit
+Uses kepler_orbit.
 - shock_vector_system: A module to calculate two 3D vectors in Cartesian coordinate system z and r for every point of Cartesian orbit.
 The vectors are described in DOI 10.1086/177820.
 Uses cartesian_orbit.
 - plane_shock: A module for computing the shape of the shock in the plane.
 - main: From the counted shocks and vectors for the shock, computes the coordinates of the shock in the 3d Cartesian system.
 Uses shock_vector_system and plane_shock.